-Our Humanistic Approach to Diversity Training
+Our Humanistic Approach to Diversity and Inclusion Training at Work

-Keeping diversity training pitfalls in mind, this course was created as an introduction to the topic of diversity, inclusion, and equity via the human experience.
+Keeping diversity training pitfalls in mind, this diversity and inclusion training course was created as an introduction to the topic of diversity, inclusion, and equity via the human experience.
 We conducted interviews with real individuals and incorporated their stories and experiences into our content, gathered data on a number of topics that we used to provide the most current and relevant statistics, designed an entirely new course template while taking a new approach on interactive graphics, and so much more.
 With our clients, users, and diversity in the forefront of our minds, we hope our efforts shine through and make a positive impact in your workplace.

 Each team involved in this project had a unique opportunity to make something special with this course.
 With prejudices and biases running rampant in and out of the workplace, we recognized the importance of this immense topic and were excited (yet nervous) to tackle it.
 Next, we will explore how the design and content teams put their visions into action.